 1st (First) Offense DUI

 [Please note that this site is currently being remodeled.
 As a result, some pages have different fonts and text than others and some spacing may be off.
-This is a temporary situation affecting only the appearance of the site, and by spring of 2014, everything will be uniform.
+This is a temporary situation affecting only the appearance of the site, and by winter of 2014, everything will be uniform.
 Meanwhile, all of the information remains accurate and up-to-date]

 A First Offense DUI always presents itself rather unpleasantly.
 Absolutely no one goes out, dressed and ready to get arrested for Drunk Driving.
 In over 2 decades of being a Michigan DUI and DWI Attorney, I’ve never met anyone, no matter how high their Bodily Alcohol Content (BAC) who didn’t quickly sober up enough to dread being placed in the backseat of the Police car for the ride to Jail.